12 Top-Rated Attractions & Things to Do in Snowdonia

-Snowdonia National Park
+1. Snowdonia National Park

 Location: National Park Offices, Penrhyndeudraeth, Gwynedd

-Hafod Eryri: Britain's Highest Visitor's Centre
+2. Hafod Eryri: Britain's Highest Visitor Center

 In addition to the magnificent views of North Wales and the Irish Channel, a highlight of the climb is Hafod Eryri, the spectacular visitor center at the summit.
 The uniquely designed granite building with huge windows offers sheltered views of the area.
-In addition to being the terminus of the Snowdon Mountain Railway, it also has snacks and beverages available and also provides information about the mountain.
-It can be busy at times due to the more than 300,000 visitors who tackle the summit each year, so a mid-week ascent is always a good idea.
+In addition to being the terminus of the Snowdon Mountain Railway, it also has a cafe and gift shop and provides information about the mountain.
+It can be busy at times due to the more than 500,000 visitors who tackle the summit each year, so a mid-week ascent is always a good idea.

 Location: National Park Offices, Penrhyndeudraeth, Gwynedd

-Editor's Pick Snowdon Mountain Railway
+Editor's Pick3.
+Snowdon Mountain Railway

-By far, the easiest method of getting up Snowdon is via the wonderful Snowdon Mountain Railway.
-This amazing narrow gauge railway steams up to the summit of Snowdon at a top-speed of little more than 5 mi, passing through Hebron, Halfway and Clogwyn stations.
+By far the easiest method of getting up Snowdon is via the 100-year-old Snowdon Mountain Railway.
+This amazing narrow gauge railway opened in 1896 and trundles along the nearly five-mile route up to the summit of Snowdon at a top-speed of little more than five miles per hour, passing through Hebron, Halfway, and Clogwyn stations along the way.
 The views along this very steep route are wonderful, and many people use the train to carry them up the mountain just so they can walk back down.

 Location: SMR Station, Llanberis, Caernarfon, Gwynedd

-The National Slate Museum
+5. The National Slate Museum

 Location: Llanberis, Gwynedd

-Betws-y-Coed and The Ugly House
+7. Betws-y-Coed and The Ugly House

 The road running through the Glaslyn valley leads to the delightful little town of Betws-y-Coed ("the temple in the wood").
-Situated in Gwydyr Forest at the junction of the Conwy, Lledr and Llugwy valleys, this popular holiday spot is crowded with visitors in summer out to enjoy the ruins of Pany Mill and the 15th century Pont-y-Pair bridge.
-The immediate surroundings are very beautiful, with the Fairy Glen, Swallow Falls and Conwy waterfalls.
-Nearby you'll find famous Tŷ Hyll, aka the Ugly House.
-Anything but ugly, this picturesque stone cottage is believed to date from the 15th century and may well have served as a hideaway for robbers (or so legend would have us believe).
+Situated in Gwydyr Forest at the junction of the Conwy, Lledr, and Llugwy valleys, this popular holiday spot is crowded with visitors in summer, drawn here to enjoy the ruins of Pany Mill and the 15th-century Pont-y-Pair bridge.
+The immediate surroundings are very beautiful, with the Fairy Glen (Ffos Anoddun), Swallow Falls, and Conwy waterfalls being particularly popular destinations for a stroll.